Print

 Treatment

-Phase III clinical trial to help prevent pancreatic cancer from returning after surgery and chemotherapy
+Phase 3 study for pancreatic cancer treatment after surgery and chemotherapy

 Study Contact Information: